 In the heart of Panama City, surrounded by gleaming new high-rises and the buzz of a modern capital city, New Yorker Litha Wilson feels at home.

-Panama‘s capital is a modern city on the bay, with impressive infrastructure, top-notch cell service, and high-speed internet throughout.
+Panama’s capital is a modern city on the bay, with impressive infrastructure, top-notch cell service, and high-speed internet throughout.
 The city offers everything Litha needs to live comfortably and run her growing hot sauce business.
-And it’s close to sugar-soft, white-sand beaches that are like something out of a dream.
+And, it’s close to beaches with sugar-soft, white sand—like something out of a dream.

 “I just relax completely at the beach,” says Litha.
 “Just hearing the waves takes my heartbeat down.”

-“It’s easy to network since there are so many events here—lots of them free.
+“It’s easy to network here since there are so many events happening—lots of them free.
 I find out about them on social media,” says Litha.
 “I started going to all kinds of Panama City events and I met a lot of people.”

 Once her hot sauce started to take off, Litha’s new connections asked her what else she could make.
 Soon she was catering Caribbean-style meals and looking for a commercial space with a kitchen.
-These days she’s even exporting small quantities of her sauce and preparing to open a local-style eatery in December.
+These days she’s even exporting small quantities of her sauce.
 “I love it,” says Litha.
 “I’m an entrepreneur now.”

 Need a Way to Fund a New, Better Life?

 Join our Fund Your Life Daily e-letter today, and you'll hear from us five times a week, telling you about ways to earn income that lets you live anywhere, travel anytime… and give you the funds to make your dreams of a better life real.
 We’ll also send you your FREE report Fund A New, Better Life With These 6 Portable Careers.